backnotprop/prompt-tower/README.md

 - **`promptTower.persistState`**: (Boolean, default: `false`) If `true`, remembers checked files/folders between VS Code sessions.
 - **`promptTower.maxFileSizeWarningKB`**: (Number, default: `500`) Show a warning prompt if a selected file exceeds this size in KB.

 ---

+## Why Prompt Tower?

+Building effective prompts for code-focused LLMs often requires providing substantial context – multiple files, directory structures, etc. Doing this manually is:

+1.  **Tedious:** Copy-pasting file contents one by one is slow.
+2.  **Error-Prone:** Easy to miss files, format incorrectly, or paste outdated code.
+3.  **Inefficient:** Hard to quickly iterate on different context combinations.

+Prompt Tower streamlines this entire process, letting you focus on the _prompt_ itself, not the plumbing of context assembly.

+---